weru87/odin-recipes/README.md

-This is the first project in The Odin Project, where I am writing html, using header, links, images, paragraphs and lists.
+This is the first project in The Odin Project, where I am writing HTML, using headers, links, images, paragraphs and lists.